 Don’t leave ski boots in the ski locker.
 Rookie mistake.
 I put my boots at the bottom of the ski locker over night.
 The snow from the skis and poles dripped into my boots making them good and wet inside for the next day of skiing.

 Drink Water, water, water.
 Altitude sickness is real and I’ve experienced it both going up and coming down from Keystone Ski Resort.
 Drink lots of water.
 Not sure if you are drinking enough?
 Your pee should be clear.
-We drank so much water our second day, I up several times that night and had to go to the bathroom.
+We drank so much water our second day, I was up several times that night going to the bathroom.
 Maybe I overdid it a little.

 Don’t Plan Anything the First Night.
 Make sure the family is acclimated to the higher altitude before you book expensive activities.